Vegan Life > Recipes > Breakfast & Brunch > Vegan English Muffins

 A stack of English muffins on a serving board, with a jar of jelly to the side and a cut English muffin topped with jelly to the front.

 These homemade English muffins are my new breakfast favorite!
 They have all the flavor plus the nooks and crannies of the store-bought English muffins you remember, but with none of the dairy (or preservatives).
-Serve them with vegan butter and jam, peanut butter and bananas, or make breakfast sandwiches with Just Egg and a slice of vegan cheese.
+Serve them with vegan butter and jam, peanut butter and bananas, jam and vegan feta, or make breakfast sandwiches with Just Egg and a slice of vegan cheese.

 English muffins are, as the name suggests, English, although on that side of the pond, they're just called "muffins."
 In the late 19th century, British immigrant Samuel Bath Thomas introduced them to Americans, eventually creating our famous American version: Thomas' English Muffins.